bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 MUST NOT make an additional continuation request.
 If the RC does so, the AS MUST return an error.

-[[ Editor's note: There is significant overlap here with the functionality that allows the rotation of an individual access token in the next main section.
+[[ Editor's note: The ability to continue a grant to get a new access token with the same rights has some potential overlap here with the functionality that allows the rotation of an individual access token in {{rotate-access-token}}.
 It seems like this would still be needed to modify the entire request, but for the common case where you've got a single access token in the response, you've got two ways to do almost the same thing, which is confusing for client developers.
 We need to discuss how best to manage